f-wichert/ansible-manjaro-desktop/README.md

 ## Future Plans
 - [] Add options to execute just parts of the playbook, like only setting up polybar or zsh
 - [] Extend this to work with base arch as well
+- [] Add option for external .dotfiles repositories
+- [] Maybe add different themes to choose from
+- [] Definitely add some backups for packages, files etc. if they are failed to be retrieved

 ## Credits